vuejs/apollo/packages/docs/guide/why-apollo.md

 </script>
 ```

-No need to manually track loading states, handle errors, or update the cache, Apollo Client does it all.
+You do not need to track loading states by hand, juggle error branches, or update the cache after every mutation.
+Apollo Client handles all of it.

-## Zero-Config Caching
+## Normalized caching

-Apollo Client's normalized cache stores data efficiently and serves repeated queries instantly:
+Apollo Client stores responses in a normalized, in-memory cache.
+When the same data is queried again, it returns from the cache instantly:

 ```ts twoslash
 import { ApolloClient, HttpLink, InMemoryCache } from '@apollo/client'